targoninc/diagram-library/README.md

 ```html
 <script src="https://targoninc.com/diagrams/diagrams.js"/>
 ```
+Optionally, you can download the files from this repository and add them to your project.

 **To use all features of the library, it is recommended to use something similar to the following code:**
 ```html